Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Spanish Valley

-Spanish Valley takes up residence on the south side of town, away from the hustle and bustle of the tourist city.
-This neighborhood is where a bulk of the local Moab residents reside and is only a short drive into town.
+Spanish Valley is on the south side of town, away from the hustle and bustle of the city.
+This neighborhood is where the bulk of the Moab residents live and is only a short drive into town.

 • Accommodation rarely sells out